mr-bt/manager.README/README.md

 [A3 template](https://www.crisp.se/gratis-material-och-guider/a3-template)

-The document should provide a high-level view of the innovation an then go down into the details.
+The document should provide a high-level view of the innovation and then go down into the details.

 TIP: Be pedantic and technically sound.